-October 2017: The Dialect and Heritage project was awarded £65,600 by the Heritage Lottery Fund thanks to money raised by National Lottery players.
-This grant is helping the partnership to develop plans for the project.
+October 2017: The Dialect and Heritage project was awarded £65,600 by the National Lottery Heritage Fund thanks to money raised by National Lottery players.
+This grant helped the partnership to develop plans for the project.

 January 2018: The partnership began planning.

 July and August 2018: We took dialect on tour around the country.

 May 2019: We submitted our funding application to the National Lottery Heritage Fund to enable us to start work on celebrating and bringing dialect heritage out of the archives and back into partner museums and communities!